A Single View of Marriage |

 While there are many different reasons for a desire to look at pornography, arguably the hardest single issue when facing it is:

 What you will rarely find in the Christian community regarding pornography is a genuine heart of compassion for those struggling with it.
 Is there a sincere desire to hear the whys, the thoughts, feelings, and circumstances behind the struggle?
 Or is it just a "whip you into shape" response?
 All too often the church either caves in to sin (liberal churches), or demonstrates the "beatings will continue until morale improves" philosophy.
 There is a glaring lack of balance through "speaking the truth in love."
+In effect, you could say:

 "Like a dog that returns to its vomit is a fool who repeats his folly." — Proverbs 26:11 (NASB)